tolitius/inquery/README.md

 * no dependencies
 * no edn SQL

-just "read SQL with :params"
+just "read SQL with `:params`"

 [![Clojars Project](https://clojars.org/tolitius/inquery/latest-version.svg)](http://clojars.org/tolitius/inquery)

-## why
+## Why

 SQL is a great language, it is very expressive and exremely well optimized and supported by "SQL" databases.
-I don't belive it needs any kind of wrappers and it should live in its pure SQL form.
+I don't believe it needs any kind of wrappers.
+It should live in its pure SQL form.

 `inquery` does two things:

 * reads SQL files
-* substitute params at runtime
+* substitutes params at runtime

 Clojure APIs cover all the rest

-## using inquery
+## Using inquery

-There is nothing really to do other than bring the queries into a map with a `make-query-map` function.

 `inquery` is about SQL: it _does not_ require or force a particular JDBC library or a database.

-This example will use [funcool/clojure.jdbc](http://funcool.github.io/clojure.jdbc/latest/) to speak to a sample [H2](http://www.h2database.com/html/main.html) database since both of them are great.
+But to demo an actual database conversation, this example will use "[funcool/clojure.jdbc](http://funcool.github.io/clojure.jdbc/latest/)" to speak to a sample [H2](http://www.h2database.com/html/main.html) database since both of them are great.

+There is nothing really to do other than to bring the queries into a map with a `make-query-map` function:

 ```clojure
 $ boot dev